My Photo Gallery

 Sports are fun; being a decent athlete, I understand motion, and have the ability to capture critical points in time.

-But I enjoy it, and isn't that good enough reason?
+It is expensive, but I enjoy it, and isn't that good enough reason?
 Life is short.

 I am not a professional photographer; this is a hobby for me, one that I'll likely turn to in retirement, assuming I make it that far.